thoughtbot/laptop/CONTRIBUTING.md

 Contributing
 ============

-Laptop is now broken into components to maximize sharing between operating systems and linux distros, while retaining the easy hackability of a "single file" installation.
+Laptop is broken into components to maximize sharing between operating systems and linux distros, while retaining the easy hackability of a "single file" installation.

 To extend / modify laptop: